Structure#

 - class Structure

-- can_intersect(struct2: Structure) bool #
+- can_intersect(struct2: Structure) bool#

 Tries intersecting

-and reports whether the result would not be empty.- Parameters:
+struct1andstruct2and reports whether the result would not be empty.- Parameters:

 struct2 – a